the-mason-jar/the-mason-jar/cocktails/the-bloody-mary/mary-sweet.md

 Mix Preparation
 -----------
 * Puree watermelon and sugar in blender.
-Strain into a bowl or jar through sieve, pressing with a rubber spatula; discard solids.
+* (Optional) Strain into a bowl or jar through sieve, pressing with a rubber spatula; discard solids.
-* Stir in tomato juice, Worcestershire sauce, and hot sauce.
+* Stir in tomato juice, salt, Worcestershire sauce, and hot sauce.
 * Season with pepper and celery salt.
 * Stir or shake well and prepare to serve.

 The Mary Sweet
 -----------

-* Edge a large class with [sugar]().
+* Edge a large class with [sugar]() or [salt]().
 * Pour in a shot or two of [Tabitha vodka]().
 Strain if needed.
 * Pour in the mix, fill about 2/3rds of the glass.
 * Add ice.
 Be sure and leave some room in the glass.